 Cereal.
 Like cereal...

-Classroom Cereal activities are like a bowl of cereal - quick, simple, and comfortable.
-But most important, they are nourishing.
+Classroom Cereal activities are like a bowl of cereal — quick, simple, comfortable, and nourishing.
 Cereal gives you a daily dose of fiber and vitamins.
 Classroom Cereal gives students daily practice with reading and grammar.

 Cereal.
 Like serial...